A direct link between alcohol consumption and gastroesophageal reflux disease (GERD) has yet to be established and the data is mixed.

 If you or someone you know needs treatment for alcohol abuse or addiction, The Recovery Village can help.
-We have facilities located across the country and offer personalized treatment tailored to each client’s needs.
+We have drug and alcohol rehab facilities located across the country and offer personalized treatment tailored to each client’s needs.
 To take the first step toward recovery, call The Recovery Village today.

 Anderson, Lesley A., et al. “The Association Between Alcohol and Reflux Esophagitis, Barrett’s Esophagus, and Esophageal Adenocarcinoma.”
 Gastroenterology, 2009.
 Accessed 29 Apr.
 2019.

 National Institute of Diabetes and Digestive and Kidney Diseases.
 “Barrett’s Esophagus | NIDDK.” (n.d.)
 Accessed 29 Apr.
 2019.

 Chen, Shao-hua, et al. “Is Alcohol Consumption Associated with Gastroesophageal Reflux Disease?”
 Journal of Zhejiang University, 2010.
 Accessed 29 Apr.
 2019.

 Freeman, David.
 “12 Health Risks of Chronic Heavy Drinking.”
 WebMD, 2009.
 Accessed 29 Apr.
 2019.

 P, Jeffrey, and James C Higgins.
 “The Role of Alcohol Use in Dyspepsia.”
 American Family Physician, 2014.
 Accessed 29 Apr.
 2019.